"Owning individual TIPS offers an investor the ability to place an inflationary hedge with a greater degree of customization," he says.

 Kung also notes that the periodic interest payments associated with TIPS are not automatically reinvested.
 To keep these amounts inflation-protected, you will need to earmark them for the purchase of future individual TIPS.

 Time to avoid TIPS?

-Despite the potential advantages of purchasing individual TIPS in an IRA, Kubik says he is advising clients to avoid TIPS right now because inflation remains under control.
+Despite the potential advantages of purchasing individual TIPS in an IRA, Kubik has advised clients to avoid TIPS while inflation remains under control.

 "If market conditions shift and we foresee high levels of inflation, (TIPS) could very well be one of the inflationary tools that we would use to create a hedge," he says.

-Samuel Scott, president at Sunrise Advisors in Leawood, Kan., also is steering clients away from TIPS right now.
-He believes other asset classes -- including other currencies, commodities, stocks and real estate -- offer better inflation protection.
+Samuel Scott, president at Sunrise Advisors in Leawood, Kansas, believes other asset classes, including other currencies, commodities, stocks and real estate, offer better inflation protection than TIPS.